 - A cosmopolitan student-friendly city with excellent transport links to the UK, Europe and beyond

 - An affordable city with accommodation as low as £60 per week

 Accommodation and food are cheap, and there is a vibrant social scene that offers something for everyone at little or no cost.
-The lively night life is prominent in the city’s ‘West End’, a vibrant array of bars, restaurants and nightclubs, close to the College campus at the heart of the city.

 As the former ‘Wool Capital’ of the world, Bradford was once famed for its industrial excellence within the textiles sector.
 The Wool Exchange and ‘Little Germany’, the former wool merchants’ area of the city, reflect this industrial heritage.
 Whilst retaining many of its unique features, Bradford is now a very international city with a diverse cultural mix.